 If this option is not selected, the documents are not processed with color management.
-This option is necessary, for example, if the digital print outputs are to be used for color calibration (e.g. with the Prinect Color Toolbox).
+This option is necessary, for example, if the digital prints are to be used for color calibration (e.g. with the Prinect Color Toolbox).
 In this case, the output documents may not be processed with color management.
 Neither a CMYK input profile nor an output profile will be used.

-Note: Color management for documents with RGB and grayscale colors remains enabled even if "Enable CMYK Color Management" is disabled.
+Note: Color management for documents with solely RGB and/or grayscale colors remains enabled even if "Enable CMYK Color Management" is disabled.